placemark/geojson-folders/README.md

   is not a folder.
 - Folders can be arbitrarily nested.
 - Folders can have their own metadata.

-## Relationship to other standards

-It would be preferable to invent as little as possible in this format.
-One consideration is changing the `meta` field of the folder object to `data` in order to correspond closer to the [unist](https://github.com/syntax-tree/unist) specification and ecosystem of tools.

 ## Reference implementations